siwhelan/taskManagerGUI/README.md

 In order to run this program, the following dependencies and libraries need to be installed:

--> customtkinter: This library is used for creating the GUI elements of the program.
+-> [customtkinter](https://github.com/TomSchimansky/CustomTkinter): This library is used for creating the GUI elements of the program.
 It can be installed using the command:

     pip install customtkinter

--> pymongo: This library is used for connecting to and interacting with a MongoDB database.
+-> [pymongo](https://pymongo.readthedocs.io/en/stable/): This library is used for connecting to and interacting with a MongoDB database.
 It can be installed using the command

     pip install pymongo

--> hashlib: This library is used for hashing passwords for added security.
+-> [hashlib](https://pypi.org/project/hashlib/): This library is used for hashing passwords for added security.
 It is included in the python standard library and does not need to be installed separately.

-Additionally, a MongoDB server should be set up and running on the localhost on port 27017.
+Additionally, a [MongoDB](https://www.mongodb.com/) server should be set up and running on the localhost on port 27017 before running the file.
+MongoDB is a popular NoSQL, document-oriented, open-source database management system that is known for its scalability, high performance and ease of use.

+You can install MongoDB using the installer [here](https://www.mongodb.com/try/download/community)

 A database called "task_manager" should be created and a collection called "login_info" should be created within it to store user login information.
+You can achieve this with the following steps:

+    Start the MongoDB server by running the `mongod` command in your terminal.

+    Connect to the MongoDB shell by running the `mongosh` command in your terminal.

+    Create the "task_manager" database by running the following command: `use task_manager`

+The collection 'login_info' will be created insdide this database upon running the file.

 ## Run Locally